nicmower/antistasis/README.md

 6. Dependent on the physical properties, time of day, etc., once the game is unpaused, the game starts to "tick" - one hour per tick.
    Each tick runs a calculation on each tile, calculating radiation from the sun based on latitude/albedo, convection from air to land, and (not yet implemented) air-to-air.
    This means cold, icy land doesn't heat as quick due to reflection of sun radiation and or at the poles due to angle of incidence.
    Land heated to above freezing becomes more absorptive and heats up quicker.
+Oceans take much longer to change temperature due to heat capacity.